 Passing platonic solids isn’t as painful as it might sound.

 The “Shingle Style” is a design idiom relatively easy to assimilate, based as it is on the manipulation of platonic shapes such as those propounded by German educator Friedrich Fröbel.
-[I know, enough about Fröbel already!]
-Though the German died mid-century and didn’t live to see the impact his educational theories would have on American architecture in particular, he’d be surprised to find familiar shapes in Oak Park, Illinois, for example: The Walter Gale house of 1893 is a classic case in point.
+[I know, enough about Fröbel, already!]
+Though the German died mid-century and didn’t live to see the impact his educational theories would have on childhood education generally and American architecture in particular, he’d be surprised to find familiar shapes in Oak Park, Illinois, for example: The Walter Gale house of 1893 is a classic case in point.

 It’s really too bad there is so little market for this sort of shit, ’cause I’m damnably good at it.